 Roasting salmon with a light, sweet glaze will seal the flesh and let it steam a bit.
 This recipe is quick to prepare and loaded with nutrients!

-If you've got canned salmon, try these salmon cakes and a creamy sauce.
+If you've got canned salmon, try these salmon cakes with a creamy sauce and capers.
 Salmon cakes are a bit more forgiving than filets; since they're already flaked, they can't get tough.
 Canned salmon is a great place to start for beginning cooks.

 Try something different and turn your salmon filet into a burger!
 This recipe is light on intensity and will let the flavor of the salmon shine through.